 If you want to share someone’s case study, make sure that you get the person’s permission first.
-If the person would prefer not to give their name, you could offer to change it when you write the story.
+If the person would prefer not to give their name, you could change it when you write the story.

 It can help to get other people or groups to support your campaign.
 This could help to make your argument stronger.
 You can share information about your campaign through social networking sites like Facebook and Twitter.

 If you want other people to get involved in your campaign, you could write a brief.
 A brief helps to provide a summary of what your campaign is about.
-It sets out your argument, and tells other people how they can help.
+It sets out your argument and tells other people how they can help.